djspacewhale/agda-unimath/src/universal-algebra/algebraic-theory-of-groups.lagda.md

-# Algebraic theory of groups
+# The algebraic theory of groups

 ```agda
 module universal-algebra.algebraic-theory-of-groups where